 It might sound daunting, but the alternative is hanging out with the colleagues you attended with and see every day anyway – not much new to learn from them.
 Or being the loner in the corner – nothing wrong with that either, and I do like to build some ‘alone’ time into my conference days, but too much of that turns into a wasted opportunity.

-At an event like PMI EMEA or an APM conference, you’ll be able to see the speaker list and many people will be sharing whether they are attending or not on their social media pages.
+Before the event, you’ll be able to see the speaker list and many people will be sharing whether they are attending or not on their social media pages.
 Or you could just ask if they will be there – email or tweet them.

 Conferences are a great opportunity to meet people you’ve only chatted to on social media and pre-arranged meetings like that give you something to do in the breaks.

-6. On the day: Wear your badge
+6. Wear your badge

 Never pin your badge to your waistband – no one will be able to see it which makes it harder for them to start conversations with you.

-7. On the day: Edit your badge
+7. Edit your badge

 It’s OK to take your badge out of its plastic holder and write something on it.
-I have added my Twitter handle (@pm4girls) to many a conference badge.
+I have added my Twitter handle (@girlsguidetopm) to many a conference badge.
 If the details on your badge are pretty meaningless, add something else, like your department.